GNOME/librsvg/rsvg/README.md

 * [Rust API documentation][rust-docs]

+**Non-Rust dependencies:**

+Librsvg depends on a number of non-Rust libraries that must be installed on your system.
+They need to have a pkg-config `.pc` file installed so that librsvg's compilation can find them:

+  * Cairo - used for the main rendering
+  * FreeType2 - font renderer
+  * gdk-pixbuf - image decoder
+  * gio/glib - I/O primitives and streams
+  * Harfbuzz - text shaping
+  * libxml2 - XML parser
+  * Pangocairo - text rendering
+  * Fontconfig - system fonts and rules for using them
+  * PangoFT2 - render text via Pango and FreeType2

 **Bug tracking:** If you have found a bug, take a look at [our bug tracker][bugs].
 Please see the "[reporting bugs][reporting-bugs]" page in the development guide to see how to provide a good bug report.